-Barbara Natalie Nagel focuses on the relation between rhetoric and affect.
+Barbara N. Nagel focuses on the relation between rhetoric and affect.
 Her research and teaching interests include the fields of gender and sexuality, theology, psychoanalysis, law with a historical focus on the Baroque, literature around 1800, and realism.

 Barbara joined the faculty of the Princeton German Department in 2014; she was previously a wissenschaftliche Mitarbeiterin in the German Department at Ludwig Maximilian University of Munich.